 United States Soldiers’ and Airmen’s Home National Cemetery

 Located just north of the Armed Forces Retirement Home, commonly referred to as the Soldiers’ and Airmen’s Home, in Washington, D.C., lies the United States Soldiers’ and Airmen’s Home National Cemetery, one of the country’s oldest national cemeteries.
-The cemetery’s rolling hills mark the final resting place for more than 14,000 veterans, including those who fought in the Civil War.
-One of the most prominent people buried in the cemetery is Maj.
-Gen. John A. Logan, who led a corps in – and briefly commanded - the Army of the Tennessee and established the first Decoration Day observances.
-The cemetery is one of the two cemeteries maintained by the Department of the Army – the other being Arlington National Cemetery.
+The cemetery’s rolling hills mark the final resting place for more than 14,000 veterans, including many who fought in the Civil War.
+Soldiers' and Airmen's Home National Cemetery is one of two cemeteries maintained by the Department of the Army – the other being Arlington National Cemetery.

 During the Civil War, churches and other public buildings around Washington were commandeered for use as military hospitals to care for wounded troops or those stricken with illness on the front lines.
-Just days after the Battle of Bull Run, the Commissioners of the United States Military Asylum offered six acres of land at the north end of the home’s grounds as a burial ground for soldiers and officers.
+Just days after the Battle of Bull Run, the commissioners of the United States Military Asylum offered six acres of land at the north end of the home’s grounds as a burial ground for soldiers and officers.
 This offer was accepted in late July 1861, and the first burials were conducted later that summer.

-At the west corner of the cemetery stands the imposing main gate, which consists of four pairs of Doric order columns, each inscribed with the name of a well-known American General, including George Washington, Winfield Scott, and Ulysses S. Grant.
+At the west corner of the cemetery stands the imposing main gate, which consists of four pairs of Doric order columns, each inscribed with the name of a well-known U.S. general, including George Washington, Winfield Scott and Ulysses S. Grant.
 Just inside the gate is the two-story superintendent’s lodge, built circa 1867, and the Logan Mausoleum, the most prominent burial monument at the cemetery.

-Soldiers’ and Airmen’s Home National Cemetery is the final resting place of 21 recipients of the Medal of Honor, the nation’s highest military decoration.
+Soldiers’ and Airmen’s Home National Cemetery is also the final resting place of 21 recipients of the Medal of Honor, the nation’s highest military decoration.

-Plan Your Visit:
+Plan Your Visit

 Soldiers’ and Airmen’s Home National Cemetery is located at 21 Harewood Rd.
-N.W. in Washington, D.C.
-The cemetery is open every day of the year from 8 a.m. to 5 p.m.
-(Memorial Day until 7p.m.).
+NW in Washington, D.C.
+The cemetery is open every day of the year from 8 a.m. to 5 p.m. (open on Memorial Day until 7 p.m.).